FOUNDER / DIRECTOR

 Katie Henderson, Founder and Director of Music Connections Foundation (MCF), has been a licensed, trained Kindermusik educator since 1993.
 She earned a degree in piano performance and completed coursework in Music Therapy from Illinois State University, and has worked with children in varying musical capacities for over 35 years.
 In 1993, Wheaton College sought out Katie to teach Kindermusik in their pre-college department of more than 800 children.
 Finding Kindermusik was an answer to dreams and prayers, as Katie had long known that young children were ready for the joy and learning music offers from a very young age, but that traditional lessons were not the optimal way to do this.

 When her husband was transferred to Bloomington in 1994, Katie began Bloomington-Normal’s only Kindermusik program in her home with 28 students.
-Nearly 25 years later, Music Connections is now a Not-For-Profit Foundation with a mission to reach all children and families with the benefits of music from an early age.
-Music Connections has topped 500 students, has a faculty of 6 teachers and a program administrator, and, in addition to serving hundreds of families each week at its primary studio, MCF regularly serves children and families through its Foundation at such locations as SPICE/Marcfirst, Western Avenue Community Center, Neville House, Boys & Girls Club and Heritage of Care Nursing Home.
+Twenty-eight years later, Music Connections is now a Not-For-Profit Foundation with a mission to reach all children and families with the benefits of music from an early age.
+Music Connections has has a team of 10 teachers and a program administrator, and, in addition to serving hundreds of families each week at its primary studio, MCF regularly serves children and families through its Foundation at such locations as SPICE/Marcfirst, Western Avenue Community Center, Neville House, Boys & Girls Club, the Baby Fold, Heritage of Care Nursing Home and Westminster Village.

 Kindermusik International has programs in 72 countries, with over 5000 educators, worldwide.
 Music Connections has ranked among Kindermusik International’s top 20 programs worldwide, having been designated a Maestro Program — Conductor’s Circle status — since the program’s inception in 2000.

-In her spare time, Katie has served as music director for the Holiday Spectacular and Prairie Fire Theatre.
+In her spare time, Katie has served as Music Director for the Holiday Spectacular and Prairie Fire Theatre and sits on the Board of Directors for Prairie Fire.
 She conducts adult education workshops on the importance of music in early childhood learning for local and statewide colleges and associations, and works independently for Kindermusik International, traveling to conduct Training workshops for educators worldwide.
 Katie lives in Bloomington with her wonderful husband Scott, is mom (and stepmom) to Katie Lynn, Josh, Michael, Benjamin and Grace, and Grandma to seven amazing grandkids.

-Shelly says this of being a busy Kindermusik teacher (and mom to four kiddos!):
+Shelly says this of being a busy Kindermusik teacher for S.P.I.C.E (and mom to four kiddos!):

 "What I think keeps me going day to day with Kindermusik is simply the joy it brings to children and families as a whole: those recurring small moments of joy, or just the overall feel in a class.
 This feeds my soul.
 But the underlying motivation, what makes it all feel deeply worthwhile, is the fact that there is actually a purpose within this joyful experience, that it does so much good!
 The analogy of putting vegetables in ice cream is so fitting.
 And Kindermusik fills so many different needs for different people: bonding between child and caregiver, development of the child, parenting support, connection to other caregivers/families, time to slow down and be, etc., I don't believe there is anyone that Kindermusik isn't 'for.'"